davidchall/homebrew-hep/README.md

 Remember to regularly `brew update`!
 More [detailed installation instructions](#detailed-installation-instructions) are found below.

 ## Available packages ##
-All packages are tested on OS X 10.9 (Mavericks) on my personal machine and OS X 10.8 (Mountain Lion) on [Travis CI](https://travis-ci.org/) virtual machines.
+All packages are tested on OS X 10.9 (Mavericks) on [Travis CI](https://travis-ci.org/) virtual machines.
 The build status of each package can be viewed [here](https://travis-ci.org/davidchall/homebrew-hep) - just click on an individual job to see a build log for that package.

 Thanks to [**braumeister.org**](http://braumeister.org/repos/davidchall/homebrew-hep/browse/a), package metadata can now be browsed visually!
 Here is a quick list though: